mcobb10/kaleido-project/README.md

 This setup can be thought of as 3 services: racecourse-service, bootnode-service, and node-service.

-The racecourse-service is backed the racecourse-deployment that runs a single pod racecourse webapp and is accessed by the raceourse-ingress that directs web browser traffic hitting the minikube vm through to the racecourse pod on port 3000.
+The racecourse-service is backed the racecourse-deployment that runs a single pod racecourse webapp and is accessed by the racecourse-ingress that directs web browser traffic hitting the minikube vm through to the racecourse pod on port 3000.

 The bootnode-service is backed by a stateful set (bootnode-set) with replicas set to 1.
 The pod created by this set is running a single quorum container.
 This set utilizes a corresponding PVC and PV that provide it a persistent volume.
 It has a clusterIP of 10.96.0.100 to be used by the quorum nodes for establishing the p2p network.